ultrakill148852-collab/vcl-protocol/README.md

 VCL Protocol is a transport protocol where each packet cryptographically links to the previous one, creating an immutable chain of data transmission.
 Inspired by blockchain principles, optimized for real-time networking.

-**v0.3.0** adds full API documentation on docs.rs, tracing-based logging, criterion benchmarks, and a Connection Pool for managing multiple peers simultaneously.
+**v0.4.0** adds a hybrid transport system with TCP/UDP abstraction, automatic packet fragmentation and reassembly, sliding window flow control, and a flexible configuration system with presets for VPN, gaming, and streaming use cases.

 **Published on crates.io:** https://crates.io/crates/vcl-protocol
 **API Documentation:** https://docs.rs/vcl-protocol